Otoplasty in Salt Lake City, Utah

 What Should I Expect on the Day of My Otoplasty?

-The day before your surgery date, Dr. Gale’s team will call to brief you on what to do leading up to the surgery.
-They will provide you with a list of foods, medications, and activities to avoid before and after the surgery.
+The day before your surgery date, Dr. Gale’s team will provide you with a list of foods, medications, and activities to avoid before and after the surgery.
 You will also have the opportunity to voice any last-minute questions, concerns, suggestions, or anything else you wish to convey.
 Family and loved ones are welcome to be involved in the process and will be kept in the loop.

 The procedure’s exact duration will vary based on the complexity of the operation.
 Dr. Gale can do some otoplasties in the office without general anesthesia.
 If your otoplasty does require general anesthesia, you will not be able to drive home.
 We recommend that you arrange a ride to and from the facility on the day of the procedure.
 Dr. Gale’s team will gladly discuss any issues with you or your loved ones at any point in the process.